Champl0oo/FOSSGIS-Abschlussaufgabe/README.md

 Now import all your data into QGIS.
 (Note: While importing "buildings" and "roads" the programm might ask you what vectorlayers you want to add.
 Simply choose polygons for the buildings-layer and line-string for the roads-layer.)

-The next step is importing the model_nr1 (also found in this repository) into QGIS and running it.
+The next step is importing the model: "analysis1.model3" (also found in this repository) into QGIS and running it.

 ###### Google Doc (ignore this link, it was just for us to both quickly work on/send code and other things)